Healthdirect Free Australian health advice you can count on.

 Are there any alternatives to an upper GI endoscopy and dilatation?

-Your doctor has recommended an upper GI endoscopy and dilatation as it is the best way of diagnosing and treating the narrowing.
-You can decide to leave the problem alone but this is not recommended.
+Your healthcare team has suggested an upper GI endoscopy and dilatation as it is the best way of finding and treating the problem.
+You can leave it alone, but this is not recommended, especially if you are having difficulty swallowing food.

 What does the procedure involve?

-An upper GI endoscopy and dilatation usually takes about 15 minutes.
+An upper GI endoscopy and dilatation usually takes about 15 to 20 minutes.

 The endoscopist may offer you a sedative or painkiller to help you to relax and feel more comfortable.